-Just because you believe you’ve bought the strongest pop up gazebo money can buy, don’t underestimate the power of mother nature…
+Just because you believe you’ve bought the strongest enclosure money can buy, don’t underestimate the power of mother nature…

 She’s turned many camping trips or back garden events into ‘You’ve Been Framed‘ classics.

-As mentioned above it is always best to find the most sheltered area to pitch you pop up gazebo.
+As mentioned above it is always best to find the most sheltered area to pitch you tent.
 Once you have done that you’ve given your event a better chance of success.

 Now use the next tip below.

 Firstly, find out which direction the wind is blowing consistently.
-Then point one of the corners of your gazebo face on into the wind.
+Then point one of the corners of the frame face on into the wind.

 By pointing the frame into the wind you will improve the aerodynamics of your structure.

-Meaning that the wind will find it easier to pass either side, rather than blowing directly on to the sides of the gazebo and applying unnecessary pressure to the frame and plastic connectors.
+Meaning that the wind will find it easier to pass either side, rather than blowing directly on to the panels and applying unnecessary pressure to the frame and plastic connectors.

 Always Used All Parts Provided